jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 ---

 # Introduction
 The greatest disruptive technology these days is Generative AI.
 Those who learn how to leverage it will have an advantage over those who do not.

-I have no business writing this blog.
-I only have limited experience with Generative AI.
+Take everything I write in this and future AI based blogs with a grain of saul.
 ChatGPT was released upon the world only a few months before I retired.
 In that short period of time, it has flooded the Software Engineering community.

+I have no professional or practical exposure to Generative AI.
+I only have limited personal experience with Generative AI.

 Many companies have made drastic cuts across the board due to AI, as can be seen in headlines like these: [**Block lays off nearly half its staff because of AI.
 Its CEO said most companies will do the same**](https://www.cnn.com/2026/02/26/business/block-layoffs-ai-jack-dorsey).